-One thing that this one adds that the other do not have is a place for a “password”.
+One thing that this one has that the other does not have is a place for a “password”.
 Often times in ICU settings families will request that no information be given to anyone that doesn’t have a “family password”.

 I like that this is included on the sheet because many times you will forget as the shift goes on that you need to ask for the password when someone calls.
 Having it right in from of your face all shift seems like a good way to avoid that mistake.

 This one is cool because it focuses on dividing your shift up into hours.

 I think this does a couple of things: it helps you to stay organized and it kinda helps the time go by faster.

 Also, if you look closely it already has the hours written for day and night shifts. . . nice touch.
 You will give an amazing nursing report with this sheet.

 If you work on a cardiac or post-catheterization procedural floor, this sheet is made just for you.
 It's a specialized tool designed specifically for cardiac nurses.
 It includes helpful reminders and dedicated spaces for cardiac-specific information like EKG readings, medication schedules, and post-procedure care details.

 This sheet streamlines your work and helps you provide excellent care to cardiac patients.
 It's like a reliable friend accompanying you on your journey in the field of cardiac nursing.